Vxrpenter/SCPToolsBot/README.md

 ```

 ## Handling Issues
-If you're running into any issues,
-please first check the [wiki](https://override.gitbook.io/scptoolsbot) for help.
+If you're running into any issues, please first check the [wiki](https://override.gitbook.io/scptoolsbot) for help.
 If you can't fix the issue, create an issue here so we're able to review it and find possible bugs.
-If you have any questions about the working or plans of development contact `@vxrpenter` on discord
+If you have any questions about the working or plans of development contact `@vxrpenter` on discord, or open up a [discussion](https://github.com/Vxrpenter/SCPToolsBot/discussions/new?category=questions)

 ---